This reporting was supported by the Fund for Investigative Journalism

 Inside the building and out, Gables members organized for community wellness, advocating for neighborhood resources and running for positions on local community organizations like the Hyde Park-Kenwood Community Conference.
 In 1958, Gables members formed a group called the Benevolent Association to provide care to neighbors who were sick or needed assistance.
 But the association also looked outward to the larger community, bringing in neighborhood movers and shakers to talk about their work.
 One such meeting was in November 1963, when a parent came to speak about the Kenwood Community Study Center she had started, which offered volunteer afterschool help for kids who needed assistance with schoolwork.
 “The benevolent club decided at the meeting to lend a hand, collectively and individually, to the study center, after hearing Ms. [Lillian] King’s inspiring message,” the Chicago Defender reported.

-The strong ethic of collectivism and neighborly care shaped Dixon’s early life.
-As a young child, she remembered, she was stopped by her downstairs neighbor one morning on her way out the door to school.
+The strong ethic of collectivism and neighborly care shaped the lives of many.
+As a young child, Means remembered being stopped by her downstairs neighbor one morning on her way out the door to school.
 The neighbor wanted to know why her hair wasn’t combed.
-When Dixon told her that her mother had broken her arm and couldn’t comb it for her, the neighbor insisted on combing her hair in the mornings and running food upstairs for them in the evenings until Means’s arm had healed.
+When Means told her that her mother had broken her arm and couldn’t comb it for her, the neighbor insisted on combing her hair in the mornings and running food upstairs for them in the evenings until her mother’s arm had healed.

 State of Deterioration